Information regarding data protection for applicants

 We pass on your personal data within our company exclusively to those areas and persons who need this data to fulfil contractual and legal obligations or to implement our legitimate interests.

 Furthermore, your personal data will be processed on our behalf on the basis of contracted data processing agreements in accordance with Art.
 28 GDPR.
 In this case, we guarantee that the processing of personal data shall occur in accordance with the provisions of the GDPR.
-Recipients in this case are: employees from the following departments: Human Resources department, the relevant specialist department and the management team.

 Disclosure of data to recipients outside the company shall otherwise only occur insofar as statutory provisions permit or require this, the disclosure is necessary for transacting and thus for fulfilling the contract or, at your request, for carrying out pre-contractual measures, you have consented or we are authorised to grant access.